 Actually, it’s also amazing if we examine this in terms of human beings.
 We can tell the difference between different human beings quite easily; however, if we came back after going away and our partner was in a crowd of a hundred thousand people, we would need to utilize our individualizing awareness to find him or her.

 Obviously, individualizing deep awareness and equalizing deep awareness don’t only function with visual information.
 They also function with the sound of people’s voices.
 The dog uses them with the sense of smell.
 We do that with taste, don’t we?
 We taste a fruit, for example, and take in that information.
 We equalize it with other similar tastes that we’ve had, so that with the fifth deep awareness, we know that it is a papaya.
 We can then individualize it so that we know, again with the fifth deep awareness, that this papaya is not very ripe.
 Nothing terribly shocking here; we’re talking very basically about how the mind works.

 Basis-Level Accomplishing Deep Awareness

-So it’s the awareness with which our energy goes out to the object so that we will actually do something with it or to it.
-Even if it’s to do nothing to it; to leave it alone.
-That’s very, very basic.
+Therefore, more specifically, accomplishing deep awareness is the awareness with which our energy goes out to an object so that we will actually do something with it or to it, even if it’s to do nothing and leave it alone.
+Again, this type of deep awareness is very basic.
 Everybody has it, including the worm.
-It couldn’t eat something without this awareness: it wouldn’t know what to do with the object that it sees.
+The work couldn’t eat something without this awareness because it wouldn’t know what to do with the object that it sees.

 Basis-Level Deep Awareness of the Sphere of Reality